 However, experts such as those at the American Automobile Association (AAA), advise parents not to rush to move the child to the next class of car seats.
 Because even if a child can fit in a booster seat, they’re less safe than a standard car seat.
 Of course, if your child exceeds the height/weight limit for their seat, they need a bigger seat.
 Several car seats fit children up to 120 pounds, so the size limit for some seats is pretty generous.

 Talk to independent experts to get advice before you buy your next car seat, and let them show you how to install the seat in the car properly.
 The National Highway Traffic Safety Administration (NHTSA) will also be happy to help.
 Another factor that determines the safety of a car seat is the quality.
 When buying a car seat, make sure that it has been tested by an independent institute.
-The Juvenile Products Manufacturers Association (JPMA), for example, issues a seal of quality for products with higher standard.
+The Juvenile Products Manufacturers Association (JPMA), for example, issues a seal of quality for products with higher standards.

 We wish you and your family a safe and pleasant journey!
 If you take a longer break on your trip, take a look at FamilyApp.
 You’ll find a lot more exciting information concerning the safety of your family, and you can talk with relatives about the right kind of car safety.